Kingwood residents had the chance to give feedback and see designs for a long-awaited Northpark Drive Improvement Project at an open house Feb. 6.

 Phase 1 is funded by the Lake Houston Redevelopment Authority—which oversees property tax revenue collected in Tax Increment Reinvestment Zone 10—as well as about $15.5 million from the city of Houston.
-Phase 2, set to start in 2023, spans from Russell Palmer to Woodland Hills Drive.
+Phase 2 spans from Russell Palmer to Woodland Hills Drive.

 Ralph De Leon, LHRA and TIRZ administrator, said the project will start with lane expansions.
 After that, construction will begin on the feeder roads.
 The final portion of the project focuses on the overpass.